-Activities are planned to help students learn English and to experience American culture.
-Examples include trips to local museums; the Jacksonville Zoo; cooking classes; a tour of downtown; visit to St Augustine, the oldest city in the United States; and American holiday celebrations.
+Activities are planned to help students learn English and experience American culture.
+Examples include trips to local museums; the Jacksonville Zoo; cooking classes; a tour of downtown; a visit to St Augustine, the oldest city in the United States; and American holiday celebrations.

 You can continue to study as long as you'd like if you are improving each semester.
 Students typically study for at least two semesters in order to improve their level of English.

 There is no application deadline.
 However, we do encourage you to apply at least 60 days prior to the starting date of a program to allow sufficient time for processing paperwork and getting an interview appointment with the embassy.
 If the process of receiving a student visa in your country takes longer than four weeks, you should apply even earlier.

 How can I pay the school fees?

 All fees can be paid with cash, a cashier's check, money order, personal check, and made payable to Florida State College at Jacksonville, or by credit card.

 What are important items to bring with me?

 What to expect: